mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Running_a_Local_Server/Running_a_Local_Server.md

 ## Installing the wiki dependencies

 1. Now open the local version of your wiki fork (if you're unclear where that is open Github Desktop then click *Show in Explorer*).
 2. Double-click the `install.bat` script in the root directory of your fork.
-This installs the required Jekyll dependencies for the local wiki fork.
+This installs the required Jekyll dependencies for the local wiki fork and only has to be done once.
 It will take a moment before progress appears.
     > **Tip:** it's easier to distinguish file types by having file extensions visible in Windows File Explorer.

 ## Running the local server